 The shot from Google Maps shows how densely populated this part of town has become over the years.

-1880 was an eventful year in Hamilton.
+The year 1880 was an eventful one in Hamilton.
 From the Maitland Mercury & Hunter River General Advertiser, of February 14, 1880, comes a story from The Hamilton Spectator of February 7.
 Two days earlier, the Shire Secretary, Henry J. Bloomfield and a local storekeeper J.H.
 Cooke had a public fight that ended with the firing of Cooke’s revolver.
-The evening before, Cooke had been horse whipped by a female relative of Bloomfield.
+The evening before, Cooke had been horsewhipped by a female relative of Bloomfield.
 Scandal.
 Maybe that was what the ladies were talking about.

-The event that caused “a profound sensation”, not just in Hamilton but beyond, was an outbreak of Diphtheria that lead to deaths including that of Archdeacon Innes.
+The event that caused “a profound sensation”, not just in Hamilton but beyond, was an outbreak of Diphtheria that lee to deaths including that of Archdeacon Innes.

 An inquiry was held, as reported in the Evening News (Sydney) with the finding that the disease had originated in nearby Hochkirch (now Tarrington).
 Several children had died in that town, but because of a belief that disease was not contagious, it was able to spread unchecked.
 It was then transmitted to Hamilton and the result was the death of the Archdeacon and others.